Chasen-Jeffries/US_Congress_Tweet_NLP_Dataset/README.md

 The repository is organized as follows:

 - `Code/`: Contains all the Python scripts and Jupyter notebooks used for data preprocessing, analysis, and visualization.
 - `Data/`: Houses the raw and processed data files.
-Due to size limitations, only a subset of the data may be provided here.
-The complete dataset can be obtained from the original source mentioned above.
+ -  Note: Having Trouble uploading Data to GitHub due to the dataset size.
+If you want access to the dataset feel free to email: chasen.jeffries@cgu.edu.
 - `Documents/`: Documentation files, including the README you're reading right now.

 ## Dependencies